 In the Waikato there was also good application numbers with Glennis Birks, Wintec's undergraduate nursing manager, reporting high interest for its 2016 EN intake of about 30 students and similar interest being shown for the upcoming 2017 intake.
-She said graduates were well supported by both the DHB and other Waikato employers.
-Also about 15-20 per cent of the EN graduates move into the bachelor of nursing programme.
+She said graduates were well supported by both the DHB and other Waikato employers and about 15-20 per cent of the EN graduates move into the Bachelor of Nursing programme.

 The enrolled nurse diploma is only offered on UCOL's Whanganui campus and head of nursing Penny O'Leary said it had filled 13 of the potential 24 places in its last intake.
 She reported that the local DHB was very supportive and looked for opportunities to employ ENs and some rest homes had also employed its graduates.

-Unitec was unable to respond to Nursing Review's request within the deadline but in September last year it had 29 students enrolled in its diploma.
+Unitec was unable to respond to Nursing Review's request by the deadline but in September last year it had 29 students enrolled in its diploma.

 Jane Anderson of NorthTec said it stopped offering the diploma after its second intake in March 2013.
 Employment rates had been low for graduates with very little interest being shown by the local DHB or the aged care sector in adding ENs to the skill mix.
 But she added there had recently been more interest from the DHB so it might offer the programme again in 2018